 Because the fifth penalties can be the deciding factor, there is an intense amount of pressure that comes along with scoring it.
 This is why a team's best player – or go-to penalty-taker – is often saved for this occasion, instead of being scheduled to score early on in the shootout.
 They would ideally be the most equipped, mentally, to take on such a task, with the best chance of success.

 Of course, this tactic has the ability to backfire, especially if a team doesn't even end up making it to the fifth round due to penalties being missed.

 FIFA have been trialling a new format for penalty-taking in smaller competitions, though decided against introducing it at the 2018 World Cup.
 As penalty shootouts are mostly taken under the ABAB format – where teams alternate between taking penalties with player from team A, then player from team B rotating – there has been a trend that the team who begin the shootout win 60% of the shootouts.

 As such, FIFA have been trying to introduce a new format of ABBA, where teams take two penalties in a row – built like a tennis tiebreaker.
-It has been used at UEFA youth tournaments as well as the Carabao Cup, though it has reverted to the ABAB system for the 2018-19 season.
+It has been used at UEFA youth tournaments as well as the Carabao Cup, though it has reverted to the ABAB system since the 2018-19 season.